PierreSenellart/provsql/doc/source/user/semirings.rst

 Advanced users can define custom semirings in SQL and evaluate them using :sqlfunc:`provenance_evaluate`.
-The function takes a provenance token, a mapping table, a zero element, and the names of aggregate functions implementing the semiring operations:
+The function takes a provenance token, a mapping table, a one element, and the names of aggregate functions implementing the semiring operations:

 .. code-block:: postgresql